Pro-Bono Admissions Consulting & Virtual Writing Center

-Expert advice and coaching, pro bono, from someone on the inside.
+Expert writing advice and coaching, pro bono, from someone on the inside.

 The most successful applications are those crafted as if you already belong.
 That confidence can be especially difficult to convey when you are part of a minority group that has historically been shut out of pursuing higher education.

-I specialize in helping students in minority groups (in particular women, BIPOC, Latinx, first-generation, and LGBTQ+ students) craft application materials that speak to their strengths, individuality, and personal journey to advanced-degree programs.
+I specialize in helping students in minority groups (in particular women, BIPOC, Latinx, first-generation, and LGBTQ+ students) craft their written application materials that speak to their strengths, individuality, and personal journey to advanced-degree programs.

 Planning, Organization, & Strategy